larlequin/PandocAcademic/readme.md

 The Templates could be found in the "Styles" folder in the Pandoc plugin folder (in the package folder of Sublime Text).
 The version comes with a standard html and docx template (from the Pandoc Render plugin) and with an APA guideline DOCX template.

+## Path option ##

+If pandoc is not in the path of Sublime Text, you can specify a custom path in your file with the following command: **[[PATH=path_name]]**.

+If you want to change the path used by the plugin, you can edit the plugin file "PandocConvertor.py".
+Change the line 134:

+    cmd = ['pandoc']

+with:

+    cmd = ['your_path']

+## Disclosure ##

+I am an academic guy, not a software programmer or a computer guru.
+This plugin is therefore missing some features and could be improved.
+I try to do my best, but I need your feedbacks to help me to do so: [email:](mailto:larlequin@gmail.com).
+In the same vein, if you're willing to help or to be involved in this project, your participation is more than welcome.

+Thanks!

+Guillaume